brilliapps/dart_tips_solutions_informal/README.md

 Maybe good on the event loop - maybe important when implementing isolates. https://dart.cn/articles/archive/event-loop
 ===================================================================================
-mastering totally lints is for me a necessity to work with the still incoming (now is 02.2024) macros
+mastering totally lints is for me a necessity to work with the still incoming (now is 02.2024) integrated-seamles-code-generators called macros where for example an 10 + SomeCustomInteger(10) wouldn't cause lint error in Vscode for example, then macro would change the code of a marked method so that it doesn't throw compilation error.
+So the final goal is to cause accept int lint values only + SomeCustomInteger()
+Can be done this way?
+CAN BE DONE!?
+I DON'T KNOW NOW :).

 Read all,